Chapter 5

 Elephant parades were led by matriarchs, who guided the great beasts unerringly from food source to watering hole.

-Shona was fast approaching the highly esteemed status of isipo-bomi, a tribute placed upon a female blessed enough to raise three or more offspring to adulthood.
+Shona was fast approaching the highly esteemed status of isipo-bomi, a tribute placed upon a female blessed enough to raise multiple offspring to adulthood.

-Yathi had hair around his penis and under his arms now, so he was becoming an adult.
+Yathi had hair around his penis and under his arms, so he was becoming an adult.

 Eku checked every day, but he was lagging in that department.

-Yathi had Kozik and Doagu; whereas, it was just Eku and Yatyambo.
+Yathi had Kozik and Doagu; whereas, it was just him and Yatyambo.

-Kaleni, though, was fast enough to catch her.
+Kaleni, though, was fast and clever enough to eventually catch her.

 As the Abantu say, when something is meant to be, something happens.

-Yat was a healthy baby and soon everyone was talking about her being the most capable Abantu of her age, just as her mother had been.
+Yat was a healthy baby and soon everyone talked about her being the most capable Abantu of her age, just as her mother had been.

-“Yes,” his uncle Lume told him, nodding his big head, “Yatyambo and your mother are very much alike.
+“Yes,” his uncle Lume had told him, while nodding his big head, “Yatyambo and your mother are very much alike.
 For sure.”

 Eku walked away muttering.